 How Is Grand Theft Auto Los Angeles Defined?

 Grand theft auto in Los Angeles, California, is defined as the intentional taking of someone else’s car without the owner’s consent and with the intent to commit the crime and permanently take the car from its owner.
 Grand theft auto charge can be filed as a misdemeanor or a felony grand theft, depending on the circumstances and the criminal record of the person accused.

 Although the statutory limit between petty theft and grand theft is $950 for most other items, when it comes to car theft, the crime is always filed as grand theft auto, regardless of the value of the car.

 Some types of theft, such as embezzlement, as well as grand theft by trick, false pretenses, and grand theft firearm, are also forms of grand theft charges.

 What Are the Penalties for Car Theft Los Angeles?

-Those who are convicted of misdemeanor grand theft auto face up to one year in county jail.
+Those who are convicted of misdemeanor grand theft auto face up to one year in county jail under the California Penal Code.
 Individuals convicted of felony grand theft auto face from 16 months to three years in state prison.
 In both cases, the convicted individuals also face restitution to the victim for the value of his or her car.
 In addition, if the value of the car exceeds certain limits, the convicted individuals may also spend additional time in prison.